vk-cs/docs-public/docs/en/main/additionals/start/legal/policy-vision/policy-vision.md

 Other applicable terms and definitions are contained in the Terms of Use.

-### 2\.
+## 2\.
 Terms of accession to this Agreement

 2.1.
 The condition for using the Program is full and unconditional acceptance by the Licensee of the provisions of this Agreement.
-Access to the Program is carried out within the Platform, and therefore the condition for obtaining a license is the Licensee's consent to the Terms of Use of the VK Cloud platform (hereinafter referred to as the Terms of Use and the Platform), which are available at https: // help. mail.ru/mcs/legal/vision_termofuse, as well as the Licensor's Privacy Policy available at https://help.mail.ru/mcs/legal/privacy (hereinafter collectively referred to as the "Applicable Rules").
+Access to the Program is carried out within the Platform, and therefore the condition for obtaining a license is the Licensee's consent to the Terms of Use of the VK Cloud platform (hereinafter referred to as the Terms of Use and the Platform), which are available at https://help.mail.ru/mcs/legal/vision_termofuse, as well as the Licensor's Privacy Policy available at https://help.mail.ru/mcs/legal/privacy (hereinafter collectively referred to as the "Applicable Rules").
 In the event of a conflict between the provisions of the Terms of Use and this Agreement, the provisions of this Agreement shall prevail.
 The Terms of Use apply to the relations of the Parties that are not regulated by this Agreement.

 2.2.
 With each access and / or actual use of the Program, the Licensee agrees with the provisions of this Agreement, as well as with other